 - One problem on engineering mathematics: The student needs to answer one problem from a set of seven problems, each from a different mathematical topic.
 View the list of mathematical topics here.

-- Three problem from selected undergraduate courses of ECE: A sufficient number of problems are provided from five different Technical Thrust Group (TTG) areas from which the student needs to answer any three by selecting not more than two problems from the same area (i.e. all three should not be chosen from the same area).
-Complete reading lists along with samples of these problems in all five areas may be found here.
+- Three problem from selected undergraduate courses of ECE: A sufficient number of problems are provided from four different Technical Thrust Group (TTG) areas from which the student needs to answer any three by selecting not more than two problems from the same area (i.e. all three should not be chosen from the same area).
+Complete reading lists along with samples of these problems in all found areas may be found here.

 Part-2: Research Aptitude Test: